Mrlukerwilkinson/tepg-brute-force-analysis/README.md

 ---

-👉 If you're running exposed services — especially RDP — consider this your cautionary tale.
-Harden your perimeter, monitor logs, and never assume you're too small to be a target.

----

 ## ⚠️ Disclaimer

 This project is based on log data collected from a Windows system that was exposed to the internet and monitored for research purposes.